asterakin/lectures/Lecture 6 | Convolutional Neural Networks/README.md

 16. Refresh the module or page periodically until your instance is in a running state.
 17. Select the instance and click "Connect".
 18. Follow the instructions in the pop-up.
 (Make sure you're in the same directory as your .pem file if you're copy-pasting their ssh code!).
 19. Done!
 Hopefully you are connected to your EC2 instance now.
-Use scp from localhost to copy over cifar10\_cnn.py.
+20. Open a new terminal and copy over cifar10\_cnn.py.
+For example:  scp -i keyName.pem cifar10_cnn.py ubuntu@ec2-52-91-193-209.compute-1.amazonaws.com:~

 ## Spot Instances